Skip to main content

 How much money do I need to start an SMSF?

 There is no minimum balance required by law to set up an SMSF.
-However, you need to consider whether the fund will be cost-effective.
-Because SMSFs have significant fixed operating costs (such as annual audits, accounting fees, and supervisory levies) regardless of your account balance or size of the fund, these costs can erode the investment returns of smaller funds.
-You need to ensure your balance is substantial enough that these fixed costs don't outweigh the benefits compared to an APRA-regulated fund.
+Some groups have suggested $500,000 is the minimum balance at which it becomes viable, and others have suggested a lower $200,000.
+However ASIC says this isn’t one-size-fits-all and recognises that for individuals with the same balance it may be right for one and not for another.
+You do need to consider though whether the fund will be cost-effective.
+Because SMSFs have significant fixed operating costs (such as annual audits, accounting fees, and supervisory levies) regardless of your account balance or size of the fund, these costs can quickly erode the investment returns of smaller funds.
+While it’s not simply a matter of balance, you should be confident these fixed costs don't outweigh the benefits compared with an APRA-regulated fund.

 Can I use my SMSF to buy a holiday home to live in?